 The MRI Core facility has two MRI systems and an EEG MRI-compatible system dedicated for research.

-1) 3T Siemens PRISMA-Fit.
-True 2 Channel Tx and 128 Channel Rx.
-64 Channel Head and Neck Coil.
-High performance gradients (up to 80 mT/m).
-The latest hardware and software packages with full clinical capability.
+1) 3T Siemens PRISMA-Fit scanner equipped with True 2 Channel Tx and 128 Channel Rx.
+The latest RF coil set including a 64 Channel head coil and software packages with full clinical capability.

-3) 128-channel high density geodesic portable EEG system capable of full MRI integration.
+3) 128-channel high density geodesic MRI compatible EEG system.

-Additionally, we have an SenSaVue System for functional MR imaging (fMRI) (Invivo Corp, FL, USA). which includes an LCD visual display, audio system, button response unit and software (E-Prime) for paradigm creation, patient management, protocol planning, precise delivery of brain stimulation, and behavioral analysis.
-Furthermore, we also have an Agilent E4991A RF Impedance material analyzer, an HP 4195A Network/Specturm Analyzer, an HP 8452A Diode Array Spectrophotometer, an Orion EA920 pH/ion analyzer, balances, a LeCroy 9450A 300 MHz dual digital oscilloscope, 2 analog oscilloscopes, 2 Morris Model 505 RF Sweepers, and an HP 4263A LCR Meter.
+Additionally, we also have an Agilent E4991A RF Impedance material analyzer, an HP 4195A Network Analyzer, an HP 8452A Diode Array Spectrophotometer, an Orion EA920 pH/ion analyzer, balances, a LeCroy 9450A 300 MHz dual digital oscilloscope, 2 analog oscilloscopes, 2 Morris Model 505 RF Sweepers, and an HP 4263A LCR Meter.

 The University Hospital has a complement of 551Licensed beds which is situated on a 550 acre campus.

 The Animal Resource Facility includes central animal quarters in the Medical Sciences Building, and Animal Research Farm and a large dairy farm.
 The unit features an experimental surgery area, holding area for most species, and full radiological, histopathological, chemical, and microbiological supports.